The Causes and Treatment

 Is eczema contagious?

 Eczema is not contagious.
-There is one form of eczema, known as eczema herpeticum, which is contagious.
+There is one form , known as eczema herpeticum, which is contagious.
 However, the most common form is not contagious.

 Treatment for eczema

-In some cases, prescription drugs are needed to control the symptoms of eczema.
+In some cases, prescription drugs are needed to control the symptoms.
 Oral medications or prescription ointments may be used to reduce inflammation.
 Medications in addition to a regular skin care regimen can reduce the occurrence of flare-ups.
 Each person may have different triggers but a dermatologist can help find a course of treatment that works for each individual.

 Contact Us today to schedule an appointment at any of our locations.